-I was very lucky to meet Don Manuel Fariña; second generation of Bodegas Fariña and Manuel Fariña; third generation of Bodegas Fariña together in their booth in Vinexpo Bordeaux 2017.
-I’ve made some questions to the third generation Manuel Fariña about him, the winery and the region.
-Those questions will not be enough to know the winery, but I hope it will highlight some of the important details.
+Don Manuel Fariña, second generation of Bodegas Fariña and Manuel Fariña, third generation of Bodegas Fariña were together in their booth in Vinexpo Bordeaux 2017.
+Manuel Fariña answered my questions about his career, the winery and the region.

-My father included me and my brother to the work in the vineyard and in the winery.
+My father included me and my brother to work in the vineyard and in the winery.
 So in a natural way, we found each other in the wine world, because this is a heritage for us.
 In the holidays and weekends, I was always working in the winery and vineyards.
-Actually for us the winery is the same thing as home, because it is 5 minutes away from our house.
+Actually for us the winery is the same thing as home, because it is five minutes away from our house.
 I’ve always enjoyed more viticulture and to be in the field more than winemaking, so I’ve studied agronomy engineering.
-After my studies, in 2011, I’ve started to work in our winery in a more serious way.
-Afterwards, I’ve been in Australia for a period.
+After my studies, in 2011, I started to work in our winery in a more serious way.
+Afterwards, I went to Australia for a period.
 When I came back, I felt like I was lacking some scientific knowledge in enology.
-For that reason, I’ve decided to study a master in enology in Polytechnical University of Madrid.
+For that reason, I’ve decided to study a master in enology in the Polytechnical University of Madrid.
 Since my graduation, I have been working in our winery.

 Apart from the Tinta de Toro, there is a really important characteristic of the vineyards of Toro: The majority of the vineyards are pre-phylloxeric.
 So thanks to this, there are a lot of plantations of which the vines are not grafted to a rootstock.
 This creates different morphological characteristics and development in the plant, which help us to produce totally different grapes and wines.

 Pr1mero, not only wine but a piece of art